s-weigand/uv-windows-docker/README.md

 # uv-windows-docker

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-Repo to build and publish windows docker images with uv and multiple python versions installed

-Repo to build and publish windows docker images with uv and multiple python versions installed.

-Additionally the latest (2015-2022) Visual Studio Redistributable has been added to the images.

-The repo builds 2 images: `server` and `servercore` with the respective base images:

-- `mcr.microsoft.com/windows/server:ltsc2022`
-- `mcr.microsoft.com/windows/servercore:ltsc2022`
+This repository builds and publishes Windows Docker images with uv, multiple Python versions, the latest Visual Studio Redistributable (2015–2022), and includes two images—`server` and `servercore`—based on `mcr.microsoft.com/windows/server:ltsc2022` and `mcr.microsoft.com/windows/servercore:ltsc2022`, respectively.

 ## Contributors ✨